 But they can roll and trim the lawns and sift the sand and loam,

 For the Glory of the Garden occupieth all who come.

 The fourth stanza begins with an example of anaphora as the speaker lists out more of what can be found in the garden.
 There are gardeners, some of whom can “pot begonias”, and others “can bud a rose”.
-He is emphasizes the different skill sets of the gardeners who tend England’s garden, making sure that is is clear that some are good at helping things grow, while others are not.
+He emphasizes the different skill sets of the gardeners who tend to England’s garden, making sure that is clear that some are good at helping things grow, while others are not.
 They are “hardly fit to trust with anything that grows”.

 It is important to note that not everything is perfect in the garden.
 It is not a perfect Eden nor are those who tend the plants are not without fault.
-But, that doesn’t mean they can’t contribute to the space.
+But, that doesn’t mean they can’t contribute to space.
 Those who can’t grow can take care of the lawns and handle the harder, more foundational materials such as “sand and loam”.

 Our England is a garden, and such gardens are not made

 By singing:-” Oh, how beautiful,” and sitting in the shade

 While better men than we go out and start their working lives

 At grubbing weeds from gravel-paths with broken dinner-knives.

 The phrase “Our England is a garden” comes back into the poem at this point.
 Kipling is reminding the reader of how all these places, gardeners, and their creations are rooted in a real country and are there to represent real people working towards the common good.
 The work they do, he states, is not simple.
 Their country was not made by singing and “sitting in the shade”.
 There is not a contingent of men in England that sits and relaxes while others go out and do the work, or at least there shouldn’t be.